Q. Can you give me step by step instructions on how to locate a peer reviewed article?

 - Start at the Online Resources page.

-- Click on a subject area that best relates to your topic (Ex: Health Sciences or Business)
+- Click on a subject area that matches the topic (Ex: Health Sciences or Business)

 - Choose a database.

-Note: Look for ones with ProQuest, Infotrac, EBSCO, or Elsevier in the name of the database--all of these databases (outside of the News/Current Events section) have an option to limit your search to scholarly articles.
+Note: Look for ones with ProQuest or EBSCO in the name of the database--these databases have an option to limit your search to scholarly articles.

-- Log in with your library barcode number, if you are off-campus.
+- Log in with your library card number.

 - Enter keywords in the search box(es).

-- Find the checkboxes labeled, "peer-reviewed", "scholarly", "academic" or "refereed".
-These will usually be located below the search box.
+- Find the checkbox labeled, peer-reviewed or scholarly.
+This will usually be located below the search box, but are sometimes is under Advanced Search.

 All the articles you find this way will be considered scholarly.